MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup.md

 5. In the pop-up that appears, select **Create database**.

     ![Environment created dialog box)](media/environment-created.PNG "Environment created dialog box")

+    > [!IMPORTANT]
+    > If you’re asked to include sample apps and data, clear the check box.

 6. In the next pop-up, choose the currency and language.

     ![Currency and language settings)](media/currency-language-settings.PNG "Currency and language settings")

-    > [!NOTE]
-    > If you’re asked to include sample apps and data, clear the check box.

 7. Select **Create database.**

 8. In the **PowerApps Admin center>Environments** screen, select the environment that was just created (a production environment, not a default environment).